Geography.

 Rwanda’s Attractions

 Rwanda is a country well blessed with its natural biodiversity.
-Her greatest wildlife lies within her 3 National parks of Parc Volcanoes, Nyungwe National park and Akagera National park.
+Her greatest wildlife lies within her 3 National parks of Parc Volcanoes, Nyungwe National Park and Akagera National Park.
 Nyungwe, the largest tract of forest, contains 200 species of tree as well as orchids and begonias.
 Vegetation in the Volcanoes National Park is mostly bamboo and moorland, with small areas of forest.
 Akagera, by contrast, has a savanna ecosystem in which acacia is the dominant flora.
 Some plant species are endemic to Akagera.

 The greatest diversity of large mammals is found in the three National Parks, which are designated conservation areas.
 Akagera contains typical savanna animals such as giraffes and elephants, while Volcanoes is home to an estimated one third of the worldwide mountain gorilla population.